DucNguyen0611/ios-sdk/README.md

     vPTMCObj.invoiceNumber = @"808";
     vPTMCObj.orderNumber = @"629203";
     vPTMCObj.FeeAmount = @"1000.05";
-    vPTMCObj.tipAmount = self.tipAmountTxtField.text;//this amount is used for capture<br/>
+    vPTMCObj.tipAmount = self.tipAmountTxtField.text;	//this amount is used for capture<br/>
     vPTMCObj.keySerialNumber=@"";
-    vPTMCObj.identificationInformation=@"";     //for P2PE only, leave null string in case not P2PE vPTMCObj.ecommerceSecurityData = @"";	//for P2PE only, leave null string in case not P2PE
+    vPTMCObj.securePaymentAccountData = _securePaymentAccountDataTextView.text;//for P2PE only, leave null string in case not P2PE
+    vPTMCObj.encryptionKeyId = _encryptionKeyIDTextView.text; //for P2PE only, leave null string in case not P2PE
-    vPTMCObj.securePaymentAccountData = @"";	//for P2PE only, leave null string in case not P2PE
+    vPTMCObj.swipeStatus = @""; //for P2PE only, leave null string in case not P2PE
     vPTMCObj.isPartialShipment = false;
     vPTMCObj.isSignatureCaptured = false;
     vPTMCObj.partialApprovalCapable = @"NotSet";